 - (a) The user/user department shall submit a request for acquisition of an asset to the Assets Division.
-The Asset Manager shall confirm that the acquisition is in line with the Asset Management Plan. - (b) The Asset Manager confirms that the acquisition is as per Asset Management Plan or is necessary for continued operations of the municipality and proceeds with the process to acquire the asset(s). - (c) Requisition form is completed by the Asset Manager and submitted for authorization. - (d) Quotations must be obtained in terms of the Supply Chain Management Policy. - (e) The bidding process procedures will apply in terms of the MFMA Municipal SCM Regulations and the municipality SCM Policy where the amount of the asset will likely exceed the three quotation threshold. - (f) The Assets Division receives the asset and together with the user department inspect the asset.
+The Asset Manager shall confirm that the acquisition is in line with the Asset Management Plan. - (b) The Asset Manager confirms that the acquisition is as per Asset Management Plan or is necessary for continued operations of the municipality and proceeds with the process to acquire the asset(s). - (c) Requisition form is completed by the Asset Manager and submitted for authorization. - (d) Quotations must be obtained in terms of the Supply Chain Management Policy. - (e) The bidding process procedures will apply in terms of the MFMA Municipal SCM Regulations and the municipality SCM Policy where the amount of the asset will likely exceed the three-quotation threshold. - (f) The Assets Division receives the asset and together with the user department inspect the asset.
 Once satisfied that the asset received is as per the specification requested, endorse the delivery note or invoice and forward it to the Creditors Office for payment.
-If not satisfied delivery of the asset is rejected and returned. - (g) The Asset Division barcodes the asset, updates the Asset Register and transfer the Asset to the user department. - (h) The Asset Division ensures that the Insurers provides immediate insurance cover for the asset. - (i) The recipient's asset inventory list is updated and a signed copy be kept by the Assets Division. - (j) The invoice should be endorsed with the bar code number before payment can be made to the supplier.

-- (k) The Assets Division conducts a quarterly verification report to the CFO on asset movements.
-The report must also include the following:
+If not satisfied delivery of the asset is rejected and returned. - (g) The Asset Division barcodes the asset, updates the Asset Register and transfer the Asset to the user department. - (h) The Asset Division ensures that the Insurers provides immediate insurance cover for the asset. - (i) The recipient's asset inventory list is updated, and a signed copy be kept by the Assets Division. - (j) The invoice should be endorsed with the bar code number before payment can be made to the supplier. - (k) The Assets Division conducts a quarterly verification report to the CFO on asset movements.
+The report must also include the following: - Donations. - Loss or damage. - Transfers. - Write-offs. - Additions. - Depreciation proceed with the acquisition in accordance with the Council's Supply Chain Management Policy and Manual and Procedures.
+This user department together with the technical department shall be responsible for the specification, monitoring and inspection of construction of the asset.

-- (a) Donations.

-- (b) Loss or damage.

-- (c) Transfers.

-- (d) Write-offs.

-- (e) Additions.

-- (f) Depreciation